ocaml/opam/doc/pages/Manual.md

 operators unless absorbed (`undef & false` is `false`, `undef | true` is `true`).

+### Filtered package formulas

+Some package formulas additionally allow to mix filters with dependency constraints.
+These are resolved as a first pass, reducing the formula to a pure package formula depending on the values the variables.
+If the version formula is reduced to `false`, that part of the package formula is simply ignored.

+For example, `"foo" { >= "3.12" & build }` is the empty formula if `build` is
+false, and `"foo" { >= "3.12" }` otherwise.

 ### Interpolation

 Some files can be rewritten using variable interpolation expansion: when looking